 Whether it began on 1 January 1900 or 1901, over which there was some disagreement, the new century brought little commemoration.
 New Year’s Day 1900 was quieter than normal, and in 1901 the newspapers recognised the significance but noted the lack of special activities.
 Only in Gisborne, where the mayor took the lead, was there anything special – a torchlight procession, music, fireworks and illuminations, a tableau of Britannia and a crowd of several thousand.

-Perhaps the stress of the First World War explains the absence of any recognition of the 75th anniversary of the colony in January–February 1915; but the 150th anniversary of James Cook’s landing in October 1919 was also ignored – except in Gisborne where there was a ceremony at the memorial to Cook.
-Canterbury organised a pageant, led by a dray (cart) of pioneers, for their 75th anniversary in 1925; but in general the worship of New Zealand’s pioneers found expression in books and local museums rather than large-scale public occasions.
+Perhaps the outbreak of the First World War explains the absence of any recognition of the 75th anniversary of the colony in January–February 1915, but the 150th anniversary of James Cook’s landing in October 1919 was also ignored – except in Gisborne, where there was a ceremony at the memorial to Cook.
+Canterbury organised a pageant, led by a dray (cart) of pioneers, for their 75th anniversary in 1925; but in general the worship of New Zealand’s pioneers found expression in books and local museums rather than public occasions.

 The celebration of the nation’s centennial in 1940 was by far New Zealand’s largest such anniversary.
 Four years in the planning, it had extensive government involvement and a host of committees.

 James Rutherford, professor of history at the University of Auckland, wrote in March 1939, ‘we are all tremendously busy with all our centennial projects just now.
 I find to my horror I am on no less than twenty-six different committees.’1